Porto Velho Rondonia, Brazil Travel Guide

 River outings and hiking: Drier season (June-Oct).
 Urban sightseeing: Drier season (less rain).

 River excursions and fishing are generally better during the drier season (June-October).
 River levels are more stable, making navigation plus fishing conditions more predictable.
-The drier season is also chosen for exploring national parks and reserves, as it offers easier trail access and fewer muddy conditions.
+The drier season is also preferred for exploring national parks and reserves, as it offers easier trail access and fewer muddy conditions.

 Drier season (June-Oct) for stable levels.

-Drier season for simpler trails.
+Drier season for easier trails.

 Drier season for fewer rain interruptions.